-It will be apparent at a single glance, that the plan I have adonted in to give the heart would have considered the explanations of an individual Brother to possess that undoubted authority with which every book of reference ought to be invested.
+It will be apparent at a single glance, that the plan I have adopted, is to give the best

 It will be apparent at a single glance, that the plan I have adopted, is to give the best definitions from the best writers, with the name of the author attached to each article.
-This method has been preferred, as it was thought questionable whether the Fraternity would have considered the explanations of an individual Brother to possess that undoubted
+This method has been preferred, as it was thought questionable whether the Fraternity would have considered the explanations of an individual Brother to possess that undoubted authority with which every book of reference ought to be invested.